 - Glues that don’t contain a vapor barrier: This type of glue is used for installing over a dry subfloor such as plywood, existing hardwood, scuffed tile, and more.
 These are the most inexpensive glues on the market.

 - Glues that contain a vapor barrier: This type of glue is used when there’s a sub-floor moisture concern, such as a garage or crawl space.
-Frequently referred to as all-in-one glue/adhesive, this is the highest quality glue you can find, and it’s more expensive than regular glue because it eliminates the need for a separate second step of sealing the concrete with a primer or epoxy coating.
+Frequently referred to as all-in-one glue/adhesive, this is the highest quality glue you can find.
+It’s more expensive than regular glue because it eliminates the need for a separate second step of sealing the concrete with a primer or epoxy coating.
 These adhesives usually require the use of a specific trowel to achieve the proper spread rate.

 - Glues that contain a sound retarder: This type of glue is used when you want to reduce the transmission of sound between levels and absorb footfall noise.
 Most all-in-one glues that have vapor barriers also come with sound retarder properties.
 There are on the market with both vapor barrier and sound retarders in them.

 3. Set the right temperature and humidity

 The room where you will be installing the bamboo floors must be kept to a consistent temperature and humidity level for seven days before installation.
-Most manufacturers recommend you set your climate control system to a temperature of 60-80 degrees Fahrenheit and humidity levels of 40-60%, depending on the average year-round levels in your area.
+Most manufacturers recommend setting your climate control system to a temperature of 60-80 degrees Fahrenheit and humidity levels of 40-60%, depending on the average year-round levels in your area.
 Please check your manufacturer’s instructions beforehand.

 4. Prep the sub-floor

 What does your subfloor need to support a bamboo floor?

 - Level: If your subfloor is filled with bumps and dips, then your bamboo floor will be uneven, which is probably not the look you’re going for.
-There should be no more than a 3/16” difference in the level of the floor per 10-foot area.
+There should be no more than a 3/16” difference in the floor’s level per 10-foot area.
 You may need to use leveling compound in dips, and you may need to grind down humps.